-Grammarly has a range of valuable benefits and features, and they are always working on new features.
-Some of their features are robust and refined, and some still have a long way to do.
+Grammarly has a range of valuable benefits and features, and they are constantly working on new features.
+Some of their features are robust and refined, and some still have a long way to go.
 Let’s dig in.

 Grammar and Punctuation

 Grammarly can detect grammar and punctuation mistakes as you’re writing.
-It can detect all levels of mistakes from basic to advanced mistakes and can make suggestions on how to correct them.
+It can detect all levels of mistakes, from fundamental to advanced mistakes, and make suggestions on how to correct them.

 It merely underlines the wrong word with red, and by simply hovering or clicking on the word, a popup shows with the correction, and you can fix it by simply clicking on the correction.

-Grammarly always checks for commas, full stops, spaces, and so on.
-This means I don’t have to manually go over the text after finishing my done to check for these mistakes again.
+Grammarly continuously checks for commas, full stops, spaces, and so on.
+This means I don’t have to go over the text manually after finishing my done to check for these mistakes again.

 I have to admit that I also love this feature as it saves me the time of using a dedicated plagiarism checker.
 It’s just more convenient to use the same tool for everything writing-related.

-We all, even the most professional of writers among us, have certain words that we always get misspelled.
-They aren’t always even complicated or overly long words, but something about them makes us misspell them.
+Even the most professional writers have certain words that we consistently misspelled.
+They aren’t always complicated or overly long words, but something about them makes us misspell them.